ufal/tamiltb/README.md

 	./TamilTB.v0.1.conll - Dependency treebank in CoNLL-X format ./train.conll - First 480 sentences / 7592 tokens of the treebank, intended for training of models
 	./test.conll - Last 120 sentences / 1989 tokens of the treebank, intended for testing of models
-	./TamilTB.v0.1.tt - Words, POS tags and lemmas from the treebank in the vertical format expected by the TnT tagger doc/
+    doc/
 	./index.html - Documentation for the treebank data ...